 Who doesn’t love a cold, refreshing drink on a hot summer day?
 While traditional homemade lemonade or iced team is guaranteed to satisfy, you can take that idea up a notch with flavored concoctions like raspberry lemonade or Muddled Lemonberryade.
-Served in a fun, personalized party cup drink insulators, every sip is a celebration.
+Served in a fun, personalized colored mason jars with handles, every sip is a celebration.

 For an amazing and fun alcohol-free “cocktail” the kids will just love, make a batch of red, white, and blue mocktails to fill up some mason jars.
 It’s like fruity fireworks in your mouth!
 And, for the moms or that rare American male who doesn’t enjoy beer, try some refreshing and delicious adult beverages like lemon-wine spritzers, or a colorful and sweet red, white and blue daiquiris (which could easily qualify as a dessert, too).
 Help your guests and their drinks stay cool with family BBQ can koozies or personalized foam bottle sleeve insulators.